 It is important to be aware of and follow the appropriate local and national electrical codes.
 Do not make wiring alterations that can affect motor rotation without reconfirming correct rotation.
 Select starter heaters and wiring for the maximum current the motor can use at full service factor loads.
+When making electrical connections to motors provided with threaded stud electrical terminals, the recommended torque should be 13-16 inch-lbs.
+Applying torque in excess of this range may cause damage.
 Regenerative turbine pumps will typically use extra power for a period until they run in.
 This can take three to four weeks depending on the duty cycle.
 During this period, impellers are finding their hydraulically balanced position.